 John D. Colombo

-Albert E. Jenner, Jr. Professor
+Albert E. Jenner, Jr. Professor of Law

-Colombo has been recognized as a University of Illinois College of Law Distinguished Graduate, and has received the College’s John E. Cribbet Award for Excellence in Teaching, the Campus Award for Excellence in Graduate and Professional Teaching and the Delta Sigma Omicron Award for Distinguished Teaching.
+Colombo has been recognized as a U. of I. College of Law Distinguished Graduate and has received the college's John E. Cribbet Award for Excellence in Teaching.
+He also is the recipient of the Campus Award for Excellence in Graduate and Professional Teaching and the Delta Sigma Omicron Award for Distinguished Teaching.

 Colombo earned his bachelor's degree summa cum laude from Illinois.
 He also earned his law degree summa cum laude from Illinois, where he served as notes and comments editor of the Illinois Law Review.
 After law school, he clerked for Judge Phyllis Kravitch, of the United States Court of Appeals for the Eleventh Circuit and worked for six years at an Atlanta-based law firm.
 He is a member of the American Law Institute, Georgia State Bar Association, and American Bar Association.